denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 Warning: Only works under Windows (10 or newer, probably 7 and 8 also).

-1. Download and install "Distance for Windows" release 6 or newer: see the [distancesampling.org](http://distancesampling.org/)
+1. Download and install "Distance for Windows" release 7.5: see the [distancesampling.org](http://distancesampling.org/)
-2. Download and install [Python 3.8](https://www.python.org/downloads/) (not tested with newer release, may be some issues to be expected)
+2. Download and install [Python 3.12](https://www.python.org/downloads/) (not tested with newer release, may be some issues to be expected)
-3. Install pyaudisam 1.0.0 or newer (with its dependencies) : see [instructions at pypi.org](https://pypi.org/project/pyaudisam/)
+3. Install pyaudisam 1.2.0 or newer (with its dependencies) : see [instructions at pypi.org](https://pypi.org/project/pyaudisam/)
 4. Open a Windows terminal (bash: through https://gitforwindows.org/ or WSL ; Cmd also works, and PowerShell too)
 5. cd to the folder of this very document
 6. If needed, activate the python environnement where you just installed pyaudisam and its dependencies